ahmedsiddique01/TDD_DogformationApp/README.md

 # TDD_DogFormationApp

-**TDD_DogFormation** is a sleek Android app crafted using Test-Driven Development (TDD) and Clean Architecture.
+**TDD_DogFormationApp** is a sleek Android app crafted using Test-Driven Development (TDD) and Clean Architecture.
 Fetch and display delightful dog breeds from the Dog CEO API in a dynamic RecyclerView, featuring images and detailed breed information.
 Leveraging Kotlin, Hilt for DI, and Coroutine Flows for a responsive and maintainable codebase, this project also showcases KSP for efficient annotation processing and Kotlin DSL for a modern build setup.

 ## Features